 Information reverlation.
-All bids $^{58}$ are transmitted to all registered bidders or everyone monitoring the auction.
+All bids 58 are transmitted to all registered bidders or everyone monitoring the auction.

 Tie breaking.
-Ties are broken by issuing a new bid call slightly above the price of the bids that are tied good being auctioned and the number of goods for sale.
+Ties are broken by issuing a new bid call slightly above the price of the bids that are tied.

 Closing.
 The auctioneer closes the auction implicitly at clearing.
 It may broadcast the fact of clearing making this explicit (for example so that bidders don't have to determine this for themselves).